piyalidas10/Current-location-weather-forecast-/README.md

 First register with https://openweathermap.org/api. you will get a URl like this 'http://api.openweathermap.org/data/2.5/forecast/daily' with apicode.
 This url provides the weather api data in JSON format. the you can access it using angularjs easily.
+'http://ip-api.com/json' url will track the current location using ip address.

 app.js